wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

 Configuring GCP credentials
 ===========================

-In order to make the Wazuh GCP module pull log data from Google Pub/Sub or Google Storage, it will be necessary to provide access credentials so it can connect to them.
+In order to make the Wazuh GCP module pull log data from Google Pub/Sub or Google Storage, it will be necessary to provide access credentials so that it can connect to them.

 To do this, it is recommended to create a service account with the Pub/Sub or Storage permissions and then create a key.
-It is important to save this key as a JSON file as this file will be used as the authentication method for the GCP module.
+It is important to save this key as a JSON file as it will be used as the authentication method for the GCP module.

 Creating a service account
 --------------------------